Detecting-Crisis-Language-Reddit-Posts/.github/profile/README.md

 ## 📄 **References**

 [1] N. H. Kim, J. M. Kim, D. M. Park, S. R. Ji, and J. W. Kim, “Analysis of depression in social media texts through the Patient Health Questionnaire-9 and natural language processing,” *Digital Health*, vol. 8, Jul.
 2022, Art. no. 20552076221114204. doi:10.1177/20552076221114204. https://pmc.ncbi.nlm.nih.gov/articles/PMC9297458/

----

-## 🙏 **Acknowledgements**

-We would like to thank Manav Desai, our AI Studio coach, for his immense support and patience throughout our project development and modeling process.
-We would also like to thank our challenge advisors, Zachary Allen, Anita Nti, and Dr. Nikki, for their valuable feedback and critiques, which helped us grow.